QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 ## Architecture Requirements

-There are a couple of key requirements of the architecture to integrate Network Digital twin with service-oriented AI which are crucial in ensuring the proposed architecture can handle the complex and dynamic network scenarios for network operations and management.
+There are a couple of key requirements of the architecture to integrate Network Digital Twin with service-oriented AI which are crucial in ensuring the proposed architecture can handle the complex and dynamic network scenarios for network operations and management.